-Friends of the Arboretum (FOA) is proud to sponsor our forth annual “Grass to Gardens” initiative!
+Friends of the Arboretum (FOA) is proud to sponsor our fourth annual “Grass to Gardens” initiative!
 As an organization, FOA’s mission is to build positive relationships between people and the land through the support of the UW–Madison Arboretum.
-We are excited to continue our mission with this initiative, by donating three rain garden kits to community members in 2025.
+We are excited to continue our mission with this initiative, by donating three garden kits to community members in 2025.
+Recipients can choose either a Rain Garden Kit, or an Endangered Rusty Patched Bumble Bee Garden Kit.

 Frequently Asked Questions